bensabanas/PANIC/SPEC.md

 Note: These benchmarks are from synthetic evaluation data.
 Real conversation performance will differ and needs separate validation.

-### Why No Reservoir

-The reservoir (Liquid State Machine) was extensively tested across 5 phases, 8 bio-inspired experiments, and a dedicated research branch (TenTenTen).
-Key findings:

-- Reservoir state has **no discriminative power** for retrieval — cannot tell planted facts from filler
-- Readout MLP, reranker, pattern separator, lateral inhibition, cerebellar expansion — all dead weight for retrieval
-- Removing everything except embeddings + dual graph produces **equal or better accuracy at 5-6x the speed**
-- The candidate embedding blend ratio (0.7/0.3) was the single biggest improvement (+28pp multi-hop), not any reservoir component
-- LLM graph non-determinism is the dominant variance source, not architecture

-The reservoir research continues separately in the TenTenTen project for non-retrieval applications (behavioral fingerprinting).

 ## Open Items

-- [ ] OpenClaw plugin integration — hook points, message pipeline, UI surface
 - [ ] Real conversation benchmarking (vs. synthetic eval)
 - [ ] Cross-profile search implementation
 - [ ] Token budget tuning per profile type